Apostle Islands National Lakeshore

 The Apostle Islands National Lakeshore is a U.S. national lakeshore consisting of 21 islands (Apostle Islands) and shoreline encompassing 69,540 acre on the northern tip of Wisconsin on the shore of Lake Superior.

 It is known for its collection of historic lighthouses, sandstone sea caves, a few old-growth remnant forests, and natural animal habitats.
 It is featured on the America the Beautiful Quarters series.

 The Apostle Islands National Lakeshore is located in Bayfield, Wisconsin, on Lake Superior, the "largest, cleanest, and coldest of the Great Lakes."
 The lakeshore comprises beaches, cliffs, water, and 21 islands.
+Of its area, 42,308 acres is land and 27,232 acres is water, extending 1/4 mile from the 155 miles of shoreline.
 Madeline Island, with commercial establishments of the town of La Pointe, is the only one of the Apostle Islands not included in the national lakeshore, although a portion of the island is protected as Big Bay State Park.

+Plants and Animals

+There are over 800 plant species on the islands and lakeshore.
 Ecologically, the islands contain some old growth, but primarily secondary Northern hardwood forest.
 There are elements of the oak, hickory, and hemlock hardwood forests of the eastern United States, but also features of the Boreal forest typical of Ontario.
 Larger wildlife on the islands and surrounding area include whitetail deer, black bear, red fox, and coyote.
 Smaller mammals such as squirrels, beaver, otter, snowshoe hare, and voles are also present.
 Avian species in the wilderness include waterfowl, ruffed grouse, and woodcock.